oarepo/invenio-openid-connect/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `oarepo-openid-connect` for local development.
+Here's how to set up `invenio-openid-connect` for local development.

-1. Fork the `oarepo-openid-connect/oarepo-openid-connect` repo on GitHub.
+1. Fork the `CESNET/invenio-openid-connect` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

-      $ git clone git@github.com:your_name_here/oarepo-openid-connect.git
+      $ git clone git@github.com:your_name_here/invenio-openid-connect.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local